unsignedapps/UAFilterableResultsController/README.md

 `-addSection:`, `-insertSection:atIndex:`, `-removeSection:`, `-replaceSection:withSection:` and `-replaceSectionAtIndex:withSection:` exist for this purpose.
 As always, if your delegate is set it will be notified to animate the changes to the table or collection view as appropriate.

+### Batching Updates

+You can batch updates you make to the objects or structure of your data.
+Call `-beginUpdates` when you want to start making changes and `-endUpdates` when you are ready to commit the batch.

+Batches of updates are sent to your UITableView or UICollectionView when the outermost batch has been ended.
+You can nest your batches.

+Internally, all changes made to objects (especially large-scale merge or replace operations) are batched and submitted to be animated at the same time.

 ### Finding Objects

 UAFilterableResultsController also supports searching the data stack for objects.
 You can use `-objectAtIndexPath:` or `-objectWithPrimaryKey:` for locating known objects, or `-indexPathOfObject:` or `-indexPathOfObjectWithPrimaryKey:` for finding the location of the objects within the data stack.